Grid-Shift/cfd-website/README.md

-# CodeForDesigners.com
+# Code for Designers - Public Website

-The Middleman-based site for Code for Designers.
+This repo contains the code used to display the public-facing website for Code for Designers.

 ## Development